-The non-financial expenditure limit of the State, once interest and the contribution to Social Security are excluded, decreases 6.6% to 73,255 million euros.
+The non-financial spending limit of the State, once interest and the contribution to Social Security are excluded, decreases 6.6% to 73,255 million euros.

 With the inclusion of these items, the spending ceiling is set at 126,792 million euros, which represents an increase of 9.2%, as a result of the significant effort that must be made to meet the payment of interest on the debt. which increases by 9,114 million euros, as well as an increase of 6,683 million euros in the contribution to Social Security.

-The forecast for non-financial income of the State for 2013 amounts to 124,045 million euros and financing to the Territorial Administrations through the expense budget of 35,314 million euros.
-The National Accounts adjustments amount to -2,717 million euros, which means less spending capacity in the State budget for this amount.
+The forecast of non-financial income of the State for 2013 amounts to 124,045 million euros and the financing to the Territorial Administrations through the expense budget of 35,314 million euros.
+The National Accounting adjustments amount to -2,717 million euros, which means less spending capacity in the State budget for this amount.

 With this setting of the spending ceiling, the process of preparing the General State Budgets for 2013 begins.

-Today, the Council of Ministers also approved the revision of the 2012-2015 macroeconomic table to support the new spending ceiling.
+The Council of Ministers today also approved the revision of the 2012-2015 macroeconomic table to support the new spending ceiling.
 In the new forecasts, 2012 appears as the worst of the current crisis, especially in terms of growth and employment.
 From there, there is a slight acceleration that will allow the Spanish economy to recover the growth path in 2014.

 The recent labor reform will improve the relationship between growth and employment.
-At the same time, the process of consolidating the financial sector, containing the public deficit, economic liberalization measures and improving the position vis-à-vis the exterior will lay the foundations for a more solid and sustainable growth model.
+At the same time, the process of consolidating the financial sector, containing the public deficit, economic liberalization measures and improving the position vis-à-vis abroad will lay the foundations for a more solid and sustainable growth model.